 In 1972, Pope Paul VI revised several ministries and minor clerical orders.1 One ministry that was preserved was the ministry of the instituted acolyte.
-While the term acolyte is at times used when referring to those who assist at the altar (altar servers), the ministry of instituted acolyte is a permanent institution.
-While this ministry has its roots in the formation of ordained clergy, with the suppression of the minor orders, this new ministry is open to the laity who practice it in a stable way.
+While the term acolyte is at times used when referring to young men and women who assist at the altar (altar servers), the ministry of instituted acolyte is a permanent institution.
+Because the ministry has its roots in the formation of ordained clergy, the ministry is reserved to men.

 The instituted acolyte is appointed to assist the deacon and serve the priest in the celebration of the liturgy.
-The acolyte is an extraordinary minister of Holy Communion serving only when sufficient ordinary ministers are not available.
-Instituted acolytes, as necessary, may assist with the formation of other ministers who assist at the altar.
-Because these ministers are dedicated to service at the altar, they should strive to learn all they can about public divine worship of the Church and strive to grasp its inner spiritual meaning, even in the midst of liturgical activity.
-A unique responsibility of instituted acolytes is to assist the deacon and priest with the purification of vessels used in the distribution of Holy Communion.
+He is an extraordinary minister of Holy Communion serving only when sufficient ordinary ministers are not available.2 Instituted acolytes, as necessary, may also assist with the formation of other ministers who assist at the altar.
+Because these ministers are dedicated to service at the altar, they should strive to learn all they can about public divine worship and strive to grasp its inner spiritual meaning.
+A primary responsibility is to assist with the purification of vessels used in the distribution of Holy Communion.